swish-climate-impact-assessment/swish-climate-impact-assessment.github.com/_posts/2013-06-03-test-gislibrary.md

 ---
 name: 2013-06-03-test-gislibrary
 layout: post
-title: test gislibrary
+title: test gislibrary with SLA concordance
 date: 2013-06-03
 ---

-# Testing the GIS library from R
+# Testing the GIS library from R, Calculate a SLA concordance
-In this post we will use the swish R/PostGIS tools to manipulate spatial data on a remote GIS server and extract the result to our local client machine.
+In this post we will use the swish R/PostGIS tools to manipulate spatial data on a remote GIS server (to calculate a SLA concordance) and extract the result to our local client machine.

 The great thing about PostGIS is that it is a standard relational database that also understands spatial data.
 We have developed [an R package called swishdbtools](http://swish-climate-impact-assessment.github.io/tools/swishdbtools/swishdbtools-downloads.html) to assist connecting to the Database from Kepler.